Ewicks/advanced-banking-system-proj-3/README.md

 # Bank Wicksy

-I have created a banking system, which allows a user to withdraw or deposit moeny, while also being able to create a cryptocurrency portfolio.
-The user will be able to invest in whatever cryptocurrency they desire, while retriving the real time values of each cryptocurrency via an api.
+I have created a banking system, which allows a user to withdraw or deposit money, while also being able to create a cryptocurrency portfolio.
+The user will be able to invest in whatever cryptocurrency they desire, while retrieving the real time values of each cryptocurrency via an API.

 ![Responsive image](documentation/images/responsive-img.png)